TRAILS Recreation is for EveryBODY!

 Recreation and Leisure Programs

 Everyone wants to participate in recreation activities with friends and family.
 Our programs include people of all abilities and interests.
-We ski, hike, fish, kayak, raft, cook (and eat!), play cards, watch movies, take college and community schools classes, paint, garden, celebrate holidays together, snowshoe, make dream catchers, go to the Alaska State Fair, and whatever else strikes our fancy!
+We ski, hike, fish, kayak, raft, cook (and eat!), play cards, ride the Alaska Railroad, watch movies, take college and community school classes, paint, garden, celebrate holidays together, snowshoe, make dream catchers, go to the Alaska State Fair, and whatever else strikes our fancy!
 Join TRAILS!
 Participate in events, become a volunteer, or help us plan for future activities that are on your bucket list.

 Public Awareness and Special Events